Apache

 make APACHE_BUILD_PATH=/home/apachebuildpath

-In case you need to compile with an OpenSSL installation that is not on a configured path, you can use OPENSSL_DIR
+- To compile with an OpenSSL installation that is not on a configured path:

 make prepare OPENSSL_DIR=/usr/local/openssl